dustinpfister/blog_posts/_posts/js-array-every.md

 ## 4 - Conclusion

 This week I think I will write a few new posts on native javaScript features that I have not got around to writing about yet such as anything that I have not wrote about in the array prototype.
-There are a lot of things that I am familiar with all ready that I would just like to write about more on, but there are also new features that I have nt done the best job of getting up to speed with that I would like to look into more.
+There are a lot of things that I am familiar with all ready that I would just like to write about more on, but there are also new features that I have not done the best job of getting up to speed with that I would like to look into more.

+There is also maybe taking a moment to edit and expand older posts too while I am at it such as [my post on the array for each method, as well as the general concept of the for each method and alternatives](/2019/02/16/js-javascript-foreach/).